Garth Pier

-Garth Pier (Pier y Garth; also known as Bangor Pier) is a Grade II listed structure in Bangor, Wales.
+Garth Pier (Pier y Garth; also known as Bangor Pier) is a Grade II listed structure in the Garth area of Bangor, in Gwynedd.
+Wales.
 At 1500 ft in length, it is the second-longest pier in Wales, and the ninth longest in the British Isles.

 Construction

 Designed by J. J. Webster of Westminster, London, the 1550 ft pier has cast-iron columns, with the rest of the metal structure made in steel, including the handrails.
 The wooden deck has a series of octagonal kiosks with roofs, plus street lighting, which lead to a pontoon landing stage for pleasure steamers on the Menai Strait.

 History

 Opened to the public on 14 May 1896, the ceremony was performed by George Douglas-Pennant, 2nd Baron Penrhyn.
 A railway for handling baggage which had been included in the design, was removed in 1914.

 The pontoon handled the pleasure steamers of the Liverpool and North Wales Steamship Company to/from Blackpool, Liverpool and Douglas, Isle of Man.
 In 1914, the cargo steamer SS Christiana broke free from the pontoon overnight, and caused considerable damage to the neck of the pier.
 A resulting gap to the pontoon was temporarily bridged by the Royal Engineers, which remained in place until 1921 due to the onset of World War I. By this time, additional damage had occurred, and repairs took a few months over the originally envisaged few weeks.